-Hat tip to Michael Lunsford who provided the inspiration for this post.
-Michael and I chat through DMs (Direct Messages) on Twitter now and then and he has inspired more than one blog post here.
+Hat tip to Michael Lunsford for the inspiration for this post.
+Michael and I chat through DMs (Direct Messages) on Twitter now and then and he has inspired more than one blog post.
 We were talking about how people say there are no jobs.
 Michael pointed out that the strategy some people use for inquiring about openings is often why they get the “no” answer.

 Employers are looking for people who can “do the job” and so when they are looking for a new employee, they want to have the person prove why they fit the job.

 Michael was telling me that they actually had an opening when the last person stopped by to ask the ill-phrased question: “Are you hiring?”
-Instead he suggested that a simple change in the question would have worked magic: “Hey, I hear you’re hiring.
+He suggested a simple change in the question would work magic: “Hey, I hear you’re hiring.
 Whom should I talk to?”

 After this post was published last night, Michael added more of his strategy in this approach via DM: